MicrosoftDocs/power-platform/power-platform/guidance/creator-kit/themeprovider.md

 ---
-title: Theme designer control reference | Creator Kit
+title: Theme provider control reference | Creator Kit
-description: Learn about the details and properties of Theme designer control in the Creator Kit.
+description: Learn about the details and properties of Theme provider control in the Creator Kit.
 author: denisem-msft
 manager: devkeydet